 Christians spend the period of Lent grieving Jesus’ death.
 Easter celebrates Jesus rising from the dead, but much of the time before that was filled with sorrow.
 Even if you do not believe in the Christian religion, taking a short period of time to deal with any grief you may be carrying can be healthy.
 Today, people expect us to bury our sadness deep inside of us and act like we are fine.
 Whether it is a small thing like not getting a promotion to something big like a family death, open grief is not looked upon positively, so many of us never come to terms with it.
 You can read more about this phenomenon in It's OK That You're Not OK: Meeting Grief and Loss in a Culture That Doesn't Understand.

 This year, take the period of Lent to properly address anything you may need to mourn.
 After you do some self-discovery to find out what you need to grieve, take the steps to deal with it.
 Need some tips?
-Check out The Grief Recovery Handbook.
+Check out The Grief Recovery Handbook, 20th Anniversary Expanded Edition: The Action Program for Moving Beyond Death, Divorce, and Other Losses including Health, Career, and Faith.
 This book helps you take action to feel better for every problem from health problems to trauma to death.

 Sacrifice Encourages Discipline